 Frequently Asked Questions About a Comfortable Mattress in Canada

 The most comfortable mattress in Canada will depend entirely on your preferences.
 As we discussed above, these preferences can be influenced by how you sleep and your body type.
-Because everyone sleeps differently, the most comfortable mattress in Canada will vary for each sleeper.
+The most comfortable mattress in Canada will vary for each sleeper, but we’ve given you several great options on our list.

 Different sleepers may find different mattresses comfortable.
 Factors like your sleeping position, body type, and support needs may affect which mattresses you find comfortable.
 Make sure to check the firmness level and other mattress factors to see if a mattress may be right for you.

 Mattresses can last as long as 20 years (sometimes longer)!
-However, your mattress may start to wear out sooner.
-You should replace your mattress when it starts to wear out.
-It usually takes about 7 to 10 years for a mattress to start to show signs of wear.
+Still, your mattress can wear out sooner, and it’s important to replace your mattress when it begins to show signs of wear.
+If you are experiencing a loss of support, aches, and discomfort, it might be time to replace your mattress.
+In most cases, it takes about 7 to 10 years for a mattress to wear out.

 When your mattress is worn out, it becomes less comfortable overall.
 It may start making you uncomfortable, sagging in the middle, or you may have difficulty falling asleep.
 If your once-comfortable mattress is starting to cause sleep problems, it may be time to purchase a replacement.